NotAHero04/RandomPojavThings/Sodium/README.md

 This also applies to PojavLauncher, as the best option for compatibility (Zink/VirGL) is still highly experimental and may not work quite well, and the best option for performance (gl4es) has so little capabilities.

-I made this patch for demonstrational purposes, since with gl4es, the game will just crashes when it starts rendering the world.
+I made this patch for demonstrational purposes, since with gl4es, the game will just crash when it starts rendering the world.
 To try out this thing, make sure you have a low render distance and are at a reasonably high altitude (around Y=200) so that the game will not render any blocks.

-With that said, you can download the mod and try!
+With that said, you can download the mod now!
 (For Fabric 1.18/1.18.1)